dotRP/dotRP_Docs/machsvending.md

 - Low Stock Blips
 - From the job menu or boss pc, get the locations of all machines with a low stock to show on your map

-### Coming Soon

-- Boss Menu / Society
-- Warehouse to get stock from

 ## Requirements